lose power

 • The griddle on top: pancakes

-• Anything you cook or bake in your oven or on your stove right now, if the pans fit.
+• Anything you cook or bake in your oven or on your stove right now, as long as the pans fit.

 Pros:

-You can bake bread, and biscuits or make just about any recipe you want if you have charcoal stored.
+You can bake bread, biscuits, or make just about any recipe you want if you have charcoal stored.
 You can boil water, make soups, and make peach cobbler, to name a few of my favorites.
-I buy charcoal briquettes without lighter fluid because they will be stored indefinitely if stored in air-tight containers.
+I buy charcoal briquettes without lighter fluid because they can be stored indefinitely in air-tight containers.

 I prefer a Lodge 6-quart Dutch Oven because they are not as heavy for me to carry or move as an eight-quart Dutch oven.